Help us improve your experience.

 Network overlays enable connectivity and addressing independent of the physical network.
 Ethernet frames are wrapped in UDP/IP datagrams, which are encapsulated into IP for transport over the underlay.
 VXLAN enables virtual L2 subnets or VLANs to span underlying physical L3 network.

 In a VXLAN overlay network, each L2 subnet or segment is uniquely identified by a Virtual Network Identifier (VNI).
 A VNI segments traffic the same way that a VLAN ID does.
-This mapping occurs on the access switches and border gateway, which can reside on the core or services block.
+This mapping occurs on the access switches and border gateway, which can reside on the core or service block.
 As is the case with VLANs, endpoints within the same virtual network can communicate directly with each other.

 Figure 2: VXLAN VTEP Tunnels A diagram of a network Description automatically generated

-VXLAN can be deployed as a tunnelling protocol across a L3 IP campus fabric without a control plane protocol.
+VXLAN can be deployed as a tunnelling protocol across an L3 IP campus fabric without a control plane protocol.
 However, the use of VXLAN tunnels alone does not change the flood and learn behavior of the Ethernet protocol.

 The two primary methods for using VXLAN without a control plane protocol are static unicast VXLAN tunnels and VXLAN tunnels.
 These methods are signaled with a multicast underlay and do not solve the inherent flood and learn problem.
 These methods are also difficult to scale in large, multitenant environments.
 These methods are not in the scope of this JVD.